yanivnizan/knowledge-base/src/documents/docs/platforms/cocos2dx/Grow_GettingStarted.html.md

 	$ git clone git@github.com:soomla/cocos2dx-profile.git extensions/cocos2dx-profile

 	$ git clone git@github.com:soomla/cocos2dx-levelup.git extensions/cocos2dx-levelup

+	$ git clone git@github.com:soomla/cocos2dx-highway.git extensions/cocos2dx-highway
     ```

-3. We use a [fork](https://github.com/vedi/jansson) of the jansson library for JSON parsing.
+2. We use a [fork](https://github.com/vedi/jansson) of the jansson library for JSON parsing.
 Clone our fork into the `external` directory at the root of your framework:

     ```
     $ git clone git@github.com:vedi/jansson.git external/jansson
     ```

+###Create & Initialize

-4. Implement your `CCLevelUpEventHandler` class in order to be notified about LevelUp-related events.
+3. You'll need an event handler class in order to be notified about in-app purchasing/social-action/LeveUp - related events.
+Implement your `CCCoreEventHandler`, `CCStoreEventHandler`, `CCSProfileEventHandler`, and `CCLevelUpEventHandler` classes in order to be notified about Store/Profile/LevelUp -related events.

-5. Initialize `CCServiceManager`, `CCStoreService`, `CCProfileService`, and `CCLevelUpService` with the class you just created, a `customSecret` and other params:
+4. Initialize `CCHighwayService`, `CCServiceManager`, `CCStoreService`, `CCProfileService`, and `CCLevelUpService` with the class you just created, a `customSecret` and other params:

   ``` cpp
   __Dictionary *commonParams = __Dictionary::create();